 While you might assume that damages from floods and hurricanes are covered under homeowner’s insurance, this isn’t often the case.
-In fact, according to U.S. News & World Report, a survey of 1,200 adults revealed that about half of homeowners didn’t know the precise coverage of their home insurance policy.
+In fact, according to U.S. News & World Report, a survey of 1,200 adults revealed that about half of homeowners didn’t know the precise coverage1 of their home insurance policy.

 While they’re not something that’s fun to think about, natural disaster such as floods, earthquakes and hurricanes come unexpectedly and often require their own policy or additional costs.
 If living in an area that comes with high risk of natural disasters, it is in your best interest to verify your policy covers the events you want–even if this means spending a bit on monthly payments.
 You can always reevaluate your finances to make this work and you should always be prepared for events beyond your control.

 While any advice to “spend wisely” might sound cliché, creating limits on your spending might feel a little uncomfortable at first but as the saying goes “Don’t give up what you want most for what you want now.”
-Establishing a monthly limit of fund set aside for ‘free spending’ while using the rest for bills and building up your savings account is a short term loss for long term gains.
+Establishing a monthly limit of funds set aside for ‘free spending’ while using the rest for bills and building up your savings account is a short term loss for long term gains.
 But don’t take our word for it- according to APN, you should pay for items that are necessary, such as home repairs or medical expenses and put the rest into a savings fund.

 There are always ways to secure funding in times of necessity—whether this means taking out an installment loan or turning to some other credit line—there are options available to assist you when you need it.
 When it boils down to it, however, it’s up to you to take financial preparation into your own hands.